hmchen47/DataScience/Notes/p01-Bayesian.md

   + importance: nuisance parametres of prior distributions
   + innocuous choices may exert unintended influence
   + hybrid strategy
-    + using traditional methods to eliminate nuisance parameetrs before carrying out a Bayesian analysis on $\theta$ alone
+    + using traditional methods to eliminate nuisance parameters before carrying out a Bayesian analysis on $\theta$ alone
     + good approximation to the full Bayesian approach